YunoHost/doc/pages/02.administer/20.backups/15.clone_filesystem/clone_filesystem.md

 - [Scaleway (EN)](https://www.scaleway.com/en/docs/backup-your-data-with-snapshots/)
 [/ui-tab]
 [ui-tab title="VirtualBox"]

-!!
-FIXME: Images are missing in this tab

 Select the virtual machine and click `Snapshots`, then specify the snapshot name and click `OK`.
 ![The snapshot button is located at the top right](image://virtualbox-snapshot2.webp)